 Children who regularly read for enjoyment have higher test scores, develop a broader vocabulary, increased general knowledge and a better understanding of other cultures than their non-reading counterparts.
-Whether you read traditional paperbound books or turn to your Kindle, reading really is a passport to this and many other worlds.
+Whether you read traditional paperbound books or turn to your Kindle/iPad/whatever, reading’s a passport to this and many other worlds.

 World Book Day Activities

-Buy a book
+Host a book club

 The only thing better than reading a fantastic book is talking about it with other people who love it as much as you do.
 Celebrate World Book Day by hosting a dinner based on your favorite book or series.
 It doesn’t have to be just adults either.
 Imagine your child’s excitement at having a dinner based on their favorite storybook.
-"The Very Hungry Caterpillar" by Eric Carle has tons of healthy (and some not so healthy) food in it that would make a great dinner.
+"The Very Hungry Caterpillar" by Eric Carle has tons of healthy (and some not-so-healthy) food in it that would make a great dinner.

 Why We Love World Book Day

 Studies show reading for pleasure can reduce cortisol levels, better known to most of us as stress.
 It also improves memory and brain function.
 Fiction helps readers step into another person’s shoes and makes us more empathetic.
 Reading also increases attention span and can help you live longer.